alexblake1290/pages-test/acc-page/content/project/three/index.md

 ---
-title: 'Data engineering to uncover root cause'
+title: "Data engineering to uncover root cause"
 external_link: ''
 date: "2016-04-28T00:00:00Z"
 weight: 3
 links: null
-summary: |-

-  Dense cloud cover blocks UV rays and impedes crop photosynthesis – both impact product performance.
-Measuring cloudiness from raw imagery across many dates and sites required data mining and automation outside our client’s expertise.

-  We extracted cloud cover around each farm during product application.
-The combination of cover and temperature was detrimental in a humid east-coast state like Florida but not in  dry California.

-  Click for more on how we engineered landsat data.
+summary: "\nDense cloud cover blocks UV rays and impedes crop photosynthesis – both impact product performance.
+Measuring cloudiness from raw imagery across many dates and sites required data mining and automation outside our client’s expertise.\n\nWe extracted cloud cover around each farm during product application.
+The combination of cover and temperature was detrimental in a humid east-coast state like Florida but not in  dry California.\n\nClick for more on how we engineered landsat data."
 image:
   focal_point: Smart
   preview_only: yes
-tags:
-- Solution
+tags: Solution
 share: no
 profile: no
 comments: no